vinitkumar/gh-action-dashboard/README.md

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Fyourusername%2Fgh-action-dashboard)

+Make sure to add the `NEXT_PUBLIC_GITHUB_TOKEN` environment variable in your deployment settings.

 ## Security

-- GitHub tokens are stored only in the browser's localStorage and are never sent to any server other than GitHub's API
+- GitHub tokens are stored in environment variables or the browser's localStorage as a fallback
-- API requests are made directly from the client to GitHub's API
+- API requests are made directly from the client to GitHub's API using your token

 ## License